 Why do we feel the need to make all the decisions?

 I have used this quote in articles before.
 Ralph Nader, consumer champion in the US, said that the first premise of leadership to create more leaders rather than more followers.
 We need people who can think for themselves and not being reliant on every time they have a question needing to refer to us as the boss.

 This is a little bit like poor delegation.
 I don’t think we do it on purpose but we tend, when asked, to give the answer rather than help our team member consider the right questions and discover the answer themselves.
-Yes of course it takes more time initially, but to return on that investment has a multiplied value for the future of our success as a leader and our organisation.
+Yes of course it takes more time initially, but the return on that investment has a multiplied value for the future of our success as a leader and our organisation.

 The process of making decisions

-There is a process of principles that enable us to make exceptionally god decisions.
+There is a process of principles that enable us to make exceptionally good decisions.
 The greatest minds I have ever come across in this field of expertise are Charles Kepner (Of NASA Apollo13 fame) and Mat-thys Fourie superb root cause analyst and critical thinking skills guru.